Sweden at the Olympics: Ski jumping

 Ski jumping has been included in the Olympic programme since the inaugural 1924 Winter Games.
 Sweden has participated most times since then.

 Sweden has obtained two medals in the sport.
 Sven Selånger won silver in the event in 1936 and Karl Holmström won bronze in the event in 1952.

-Sweden's best placement in a women's event is 16th, by Frida Westman in women's normal hill in 2022.
+Sweden's best placement in a women's event is 4th, by Frida Westman in women's large hill in 2026.